Battle of Crécy: English army

+A soldier firing a trestle-mounted vase gun.
+From Walter de Milemete's De Nobilitatibus, 1326–7.

 The English army was also equipped with several types of gunpowder weapons, in unknown numbers: small guns firing lead balls; ribauldequins firing either metal arrows or grapeshot; and bombards, an early form of cannon firing metal balls 3+1/4 to 3+5/8 in in diameter.
 Contemporary accounts and modern historians differ as to what types of these weapons and how many were present at Crécy, but several iron balls compatible with the bombard ammunition have since been retrieved from the site of the battle.

 French army

 The exact size of the French army is even less certain, as the financial records from the Crécy campaign are lost, although there is consensus that it was substantially larger than the English.
 Contemporary chroniclers all note it as being extremely large for the period.
 The two who provide totals estimate its size as 72,000 or 120,000.
 The numbers of mounted men-at-arms are given as either 12,000 or 20,000.
 An Italian chronicler claimed 100,000 knights (men-at-arms), 12,000 infantry and 5,000 crossbowmen.
 Contemporary chroniclers estimated the crossbowmen present as between 2,000 and 20,000.